HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

   - /about.html
 ---

-I'm a sophomore in SUSTech in the Department of Electrical and electronic engineering.
+I'm a junior in SUSTech in the Department of Electrical and electronic engineering.

 I am very fortunate to be advised by [Prof. JunmingJiang](https://www.sustech.edu.cn/zh/faculties/jiangjunmin.html) of PICL Lab from [the Department of Electrical and electronic engineering](https://www.sustech.edu.cn/), Southern University of Science and Technology.
 And thanks for [Prof. Qu](https://liangqiong.github.io/) of AI lab from [Hongkong University](https://www.hku.hk/)).